-Download the installation disk image (DMG) and after opening the disk image in macOS you should drag the "Map-Tiler Pro" icon into your "Application" folder.
-The command line interface can be started from Terminal application as: /Applications/MapTilerPro.app/Contents/MacOS/maptiler.
+Download the installation disk image (DMG, sent by an email) and after opening the disk image in macOS you should drag the "MapTiler Desktop Pro" icon into your "Application" folder.
+The command line interface can be started from Terminal application as: /Applications/MapTilerDesktopPro.app/Contents/MacOS/maptiler.

-All versions of macOS higher than 10.7 are supported.
+All versions of macOS higher than 10.9 (Mavericks) are supported.